eyedeekay/sam-forwarder/README.md

 I've written a handful of example tools, but some of them might be better as their own projects.
 An i2p-native static site generator in the style of jekyll (but in go) could be cool.

+Haha.
+Well shit.
+I migrated colluding\_sites\_attack to auto-configure using the forwarder and the X-I2p-Dest* headers aren't passed through.
+Implies some interesting arrangements, but also makes my software useless in it's present state.
+I mean I know what I did with si-i2p-plugin works, so it's not that important.
+I'll have to look for a way to make this behavior configurable though.